Gordonby/AzureBicepVM/README.md

 Many of the parameter values in the bicep code are defaulted.
 The mandatory parameters can be provided via a parameters file.
-Azure Key Vault references can be used in your paramter file to more securely pass information to the Azure control plane.
+Azure Key Vault references can be used in your parameter file to more securely pass information to the Azure control plane.

 EG.